MAPLE LEAFS (16-12-2) at SABRES (11-15-4)

 "Tomorrow is obviously a big test for us," Sabres captain Jason Pominville said on the team's website Wednesday. "[It's] a team we're trying to catch.
 It's going to be a big game, a home game that it'd be nice to pull off and get ourselves closer to where we want to be."

-Maple Leafs: Forward Joffrey Lupul has three goals and an assist in two games since returning from a broken arm, but he was suspended for two games Thursday after he was penalized for an illegal check to the head of Tampa Bay's Victor Hedman in the third period Wednesday.
+Maple Leafs: Forward Joffrey Lupul has three goals and an assist in two games since returning from a broken arm, but he was penalized for an illegal check to the head of Tampa Bay's Victor Hedman in the third period Wednesday.

-"I was surprised, I didn't see the play, actually what had happened," coach Randy Carlyle said after the game.
+"I was surprised, I didn't see the play, actually what had happened," coach Randy Carlyle said.
 "Somebody said something about the Lupul hit and I haven't had a chance to review it."

 It was Toronto's first win in two weeks, a losing streak of five games.